Why this course?

 How can I fund my course?

-The Faculty of Engineering at the University of Strathclyde is offering a substantial number of scholarships for international students with outstanding academic qualifications who are commencing their studies from September 2015.
+The Faculty of Engineering is offering a substantial number of scholarships for international students with outstanding academic qualifications who are commencing their studies from September 2016.
 Students may be eligible for a scholarship towards their tuition fees of up £3,340 for the first year of their programme of study.
-Find out full details of our scholarships.

 Graduates in environmental health sciences are well prepared for a wide range of professions that require intellectual flexibility and analytical skill.